-- SimPad capable Nursing Kelly and Nursing Anne, - Super Chloe, - Advanced Geri manikin, and - Mike/Michelle One-year Pediatric Care Simulator.
+- SimPad capable Nursing Kelly and Nursing Anne

+- Super Chloe

+- Advanced Geri manikin

 In addition, the CCT has a variety of task trainers and other equipment for clinical skills training and practice.
-The center is equipped with a state of the art audio/visual capture system that facilitates design, storage, and management of simulation case scenarios, real-time and archived documentation of participant performance, live streaming capabilities, and other functions such as scheduling, inventory management, and utilization reports.
+The Center is equipped with a state-of-the-art audio/visual capture system that facilitates design, storage, and management of simulation case scenarios, real-time and archived as scheduling, inventory oant performance, liv e streaming capal lization reports oilities, and other f unctions such us senedumig, inventory i management, and act nzation reports.